-Domains for testing single-agent exploration typically revolve around navigation of an environment with sparsely distributed rewards (e.g. Montezuma's Revenge~\citep{ostrovski2017count,tang2017exploration,burda2018exploration}, VizDoom~\citep{pmlr-v70-pathak17a}, etc).
-In the multi-agent setting, we define several tasks which also consider navigation with very sparse rewards, while requiring coordination across agents.
-Our tasks involve collecting the items spread around a map (displayed in yellow in Figure~\ref{fig:all_envs}): \textbf{\textsc{task 1}} Agents must cooperatively collect \emph{all} treasure on the map in order to complete the task.
-Ideally, agents would spread out in order to solve the task effectively. \textbf{\textsc{task 2}} Agents must all collect the \emph{same} treasure.
-In this case agents would ideally explore similar regions concurrently. \textbf{\textsc{task 3}} Agents must all collect the specific treasure assigned to them, requiring no coordination across agents.
-The two agent version of each task uses agents 1-2 and treasure A-B, while the three agent versions use 1-3, A-C, and the four agent versions use 1-4, A-D. Agents receive a negative time penalty towards extrinsic rewards at each step, so they are motivated to complete the task as quickly as possible.
-The only positive extrinsic reward comes from any agent collecting a treasure allowed by the specific task, and rewards are shared between all agents.
+Tasks for testing single-agent exploration typically revolve around navigation of an environment with sparsely distributed rewards (e.g. Montezuma's Revenge~\citep{ostrovski2017count,tang2017exploration,burda2018exploration}, VizDoom~\citep{pmlr-v70-pathak17a}, etc).
+In the multi-agent setting, we define tasks which similarly consider navigation with very sparse rewards, while requiring varying modalities of coordination across agents.
+These tasks involve collecting the items spread around a map (displayed in yellow in Figure~\ref{fig:all_envs}):

+\textbf{\textsc{task 1}:} Agents must cooperatively collect \emph{all} treasure on the map in order to complete the task.
+Ideally, agents should spread out in order to solve the task effectively. \textbf{\textsc{task 2}:} Agents must all collect the \emph{same} treasure.
+Thus, agents would ideally explore similar regions concurrently. \textbf{\textsc{task 3}:} Agents must all collect the specific treasure assigned to them, requiring no coordination across agents.